SathyaBhat/sathyasays.com/content/posts/2019-03-12-setting-up-a-secure-docker-image-scanning-solution-with-anchore-and-drone-ci.md

   - Docker

 ---
 A while back I had done a round up of a few <a rel="noopener noreferrer" href="https://sathyasays.com/2018/09/02/on-securing-containers-and-open-source-tools-for-scanning-vulnerabilities-in-docker-images/" target="_blank">container scanning solutions</a> and had mentioned I wanted to take another look at Anchore.
-The past few days, I&#8217;ve been playing a bit with Anchore &#8211; this time, integrating it with <a rel="noopener noreferrer" href="https://drone.io/" target="_blank">Drone CI</a>.
+The past few days, I've been playing a bit with Anchore &#8211; this time, integrating it with <a rel="noopener noreferrer" href="https://drone.io/" target="_blank">Drone CI</a>.

 Drone is a &#8220;Container-Native, Continuous Delivery Platform&#8221; built using Go.
 It makes use of a YAML file, .drone.yml to define and execute the pipeline.